link-society/kubirds-website/content/docs/dockerized-supervision/web/notify.md

 For the complete `Reactor` schema, [see this page](/docs/concepts/reactor/schema).

-Continue to the [next step](/docs/dockerized-supervision/web/plan) to plan when avoiding to check your web service availability.
+Continue this tutorial on the [next page](/docs/dockerized-supervision/web/plan).